base-org/web/apps/base-docs/docs/tools/onboarding.md

 ## Dynamic

 [Dynamic](https://www.dynamic.xyz/) is a login platform designed for seamless user onboarding.
 It offers smart and simple login flows for both crypto-native and non-native users.
 Dynamic features support for non-custodial embedded wallets and consolidating multiple wallets under a single user account.
 The Dynamic platform is compatible with most EVM chains, including Base.

 ---

+## Openfort

+[Openfort](https://openfort.xyz) is an infrastructure provider designed to simplify the development of games and gamified experiences across their suite of API endpoints.
+Authenticated users can instantly access the embedded, non-custodial [smart account](https://www.openfort.xyz/docs/guides/accounts/smart) natively in the game and sign blockchain transactions with one button.
+The Oepnfort platform is compatible with most EVM chains, including Base.

+Use [Auth Guide](https://www.openfort.xyz/docs/guides/auth/overview) to allow several onboarding methods into your game regardless of the platform.

+---